diegoqueres/newsletter-to-kindle/README.md

 - [ ] Log of submitted articles to improve the delivery verification _(today it is very simple)_;

+- _(optional)_ Allow sending article images _(Need better tests of Amazon Send to Kindle.
+Apparently it fails to deliver a portion of the images)_.
 - _(optional)_ The application currently sends 1 file for each article.
-It can allow sending a file containing multiple related articles;
+It can allow sending a file containing multiple related articles.
 -  _(optional)_ This application is currently single user.
 But it can become a scalable service/support multiple users, for instance.

 ## Contributing